Snow-2122/Sabzi-Calculator/README.md

 - Go back to the terminal window where the server is running and press `Ctrl+C`.

-## 🤖 AI Integration Status

-**This application, in its current version, does not use any AI features or the Google Gemini API.**

-The calculation logic is performed entirely on the client-side using standard mathematical operations.
-Therefore, **no API key is required** to run or use the app.
-It is a standalone utility tool.

-### Future AI Possibilities

-While the current build is not AI-powered, future versions could incorporate Gemini to enhance functionality, such as:
-- Fetching real-time market prices for items.
-- Providing recipe suggestions based on your shopping list.
-- Allowing users to input their requests using natural language.

 ## 💻 Technology Stack

 - **React**: For building the user interface.